 Traveling through Florida’s back roads is one of the most delightful pleasures of living in the state.
-Whether it’s the stillness of pine flatwoods, an oak-shaded scrub, a less discovered beach, an aqua blue spring, a scenic river or remote wetlands – all offer a range of discovery that connect us to our natural and authentic surroundings.
+Whether it’s the stillness of pine Flatwoods, an oak-shaded scrub, a less discovered beach, an aqua blue spring, a scenic river, or remote wetlands – all offer a range of discovery that connects us to our natural and authentic surroundings.

 Florida’s honey hives

 Beekeepers place the hives wherever there are flower blossoms, berry bushes, and fruit tree flowers because where there are flowers, there are bees.
 And where there are bees, there is honey.

 Honey, that sweet and mysterious elixir of the gods, the end result of a bees’ laborious work, invites us to find Florida in a special way – through nature and agriculture.
 Local honey is sold at farms, roadside stands, and even farmer’s markets throughout the state.
 Tasting pure, raw honey is one of the many benefits of touring Florida’s rural countryside.

 Florida’s Amazing Bees

 The amazing bee creates the sweet and golden liquid while serving as nature’s essential pollinator.
 But how do bees make honey?
 Honey begins with bees collecting nectar and pollen from various flowers, berries, and fruit blossoms.
 A bee will fly from flower to flower, land on the blossoms, and use its tube-like tongue to suck out the nectar.
 It then places the nectar in its “honey” stomach, one of two stomach pouches within its tiny body.
 After transporting the nectar back to the hive, it then passes the substance it has gathered onto the worker bee.